adilinden-oss/uino-mx250/README.md

 ##\*uino-mx250

 The \*uino-mx250 was designed for my son Mathew.
 As a mostly though-hole design, it should be easy to assemble even for a beginner.
 The only surface mount component is the micro USB connector.
-Personally I much prefer micro USB over the full sixed or mini connector.
+Personally I much prefer micro USB over the full sized or mini connector.
 Unfortunately I was unable to find a through-hole micro USB.
 Having the one surface mounted component was a compromise I was willing to take.

 The board uses the PIC32MX250F128B which is available in a 28 pin through-hole package and includes an on-board USB peripheral.
-The board requires the [chipKIT Core](http://chipkit.net/wiki/index.php?title=ChipKIT_core) with the [Arduino](https://www.arduino.cc/) development environment.
+The PIC32MX250F128B is supported by [chipKIT Core](http://chipkit.net/wiki/index.php?title=ChipKIT_core) for the [Arduino](https://www.arduino.cc/) development environment.
+Select the chipKIT DP32.

 ###Important Note